 - Drain, reserving the cooking liquid

-- Transfer carrots to a blender/food processor, add 2-4 tbsp of the reserved liquid and blend until smooth
+- Transfer carrots to a blender/food processor, add 2-4 tablespoon of the reserved liquid and blend until smooth

 Carrot Puree for Babies